EclineKoech/Quotes/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.
+1.1.

+# Description

+This is an angular cli app that allows users to generate as many quotes as you can and delete them,also vote for most liked votes.

+## Installation/Setup

+* Install visual studio code
+* Git clone this repository
+* Ensure to have live server extension installed
+* Click on Go Live

+## Technologies Used

+* Html
+* Css
+* Angular
+* Bootstrap

+# Known Bugs
+No bugs.

 ## Development server